netpump-data/docs/docs/setup-app-registration.md

    ![Alt text][new-client-secret]

 3. Enter a description for this secret, select the desired expiry (per company requirements) and click `Add`
-   > :information_source: **Note:** This secret will be used for the authentication settings when provisioning Netpump servers.
+   > ℹ️ **Note:** This secret will be used for the authentication settings when provisioning Netpump servers.

 4. Copy the client secret and save it for Netpump server provisioning later
-   > :information_source: **Note:** You can not view this secret after you leave this page.
+   > ℹ️ **Note:** You can not view this secret after you leave this page.

    ![Alt text][copy-secret]